MODERN WESTERN WORLD, II: Revolutions

 Declaration of Independence (1776) -- Interactive John Trumbull's Declaration of Independence (McGraw-Hill: In-Motion Animations).
 Optional: The Declaration of Independence: Text, Signers and Legacy (Education Portal); Declaring Independence: Drafting the Documents (Library of Congress); and Trumbull (Architect of the Capital: Exploring Capital Hill).

-Architecture -- Monticello and University of Virginia (Essential Architecture).
-Optional: Mr. Jefferson's Village (Ashley Hicks); The Architecture of Thomas Jefferson (Digital Imaging Project); Thomas Jefferson and Neoclassical Architecture in America (Saylor Foundation) [8 minutes]; Monticello and the University of Virginia, Virginia (UNESCO World Heritage Sites); Thomas Jefferson: The Education of an Architect (Archiving Early America); Monticello (home page); The Architecture of Thomas Jefferson (UVA); and Thomas Jefferson Memorial (Essential Architecture).
+Jefferson's Architecture -- The Architecture of Thomas Jefferson (Digital Imaging Project); Thomas Jefferson and Neoclassical Architecture in America (Saylor Foundation) [8 minutes]; Monticello and the University of Virginia, Virginia (UNESCO World Heritage Sites); Thomas Jefferson: The Education of an Architect (Archiving Early America); The Architecture of Thomas Jefferson (UVA); and Thomas Jefferson Memorial (Essential Architecture).

 John Trumbull -- General George Washington at Trenton (1792).

-THE ART OF NAPOLEON -- The Art of the Western World, 6: An Age of Reason, An Age of Passion [minute 21.30 to 28.15]; The rise, the glory, the fall: the Empire seen through the eyes of great artists; and Arch de Triomph (Essential Architecture).
-Optional: Napoleonic Paintings (BBC/Open University); Arc de Triomphe and The Louvre Museum (Essential Architecture); and Who’s Who in Portraits 2: Napoleon and French Rulers (Abrahams).
+THE ART OF NAPOLEON -- The Art of the Western World, 6: An Age of Reason, An Age of Passion [minute 29.00-40.35]; The rise, the glory, the fall: the Empire seen through the eyes of great artists; and Arch de Triomph (Essential Architecture).
+Optional: Napoleonic Paintings (The Open University); Arc de Triomphe and The Louvre Museum (Essential Architecture); La Madeleine (A View on Cities); and Who’s Who in Portraits 2: Napoleon and French Rulers (Abrahams).

 And study the red art works and at least one other below: